 Covered lot storage is a step up from a pure outdoor lot since your vehicle will be protected from the worst of the weather.
 You will no longer have to worry about your vehicle being directly exposed to rain, most pollen, and snow.
 The height and type of roof will change the overall effectiveness.
 The less open space, the better it will be for your vehicle overall.

 Covered lots are a bit rarer and more expensive than open lots but do provide an added layer of protection and are preferable for longer trips.
-Motorhomes, boats and RV’s that are being put away for the winter are often found in covered lots.
+Motorhomes (see covers for motorhomes), boats and RV’s that are being put away for the winter are often found in covered lots.

 Questions to ask yourself when considering a covered storage option: